 With a strike price of $75 and a premium of $6, the investor breaks even when ABC stock is at $81 per share.
 At this market value, there is no profit or loss.

-If ABC’s market price doesn’t rise enough past $75, the investor could also be stuck with a loss.
+If ABC’s market price doesn’t rise far enough above $75, the investor can still have a loss even though the option is in the money.
 For example:

 An investor goes long 1 ABC Sep 75 call @ $6.
 The market price rises to $79.
 What is the gain or loss?